Best Gas Masks | Tested & Expert Reviewed

 Polycarbonate lenses are pretty standard, and protective inserts can increase longevity and prevent scratching on these.
 Larger lenses can also increase your field of view, which is why industrial masks (3M 6800, Parcil PD-101) and aircrew masks (MCU-2P) opt for the large single lens.

-The canister for a gas mask varies and directly affects how effective your mask can be.
-40mm NATO canisters are commonly found, and NIOSH bayonet filters for 3M masks are also very common.
 Both come with multiple options depending on which type of material you are trying to filter.
 Typically, you will want the maximum level of protection out of your canister to maximize the effectiveness of your mask.
-The M50 uses a proprietary Avon filter, which can make it more difficult to find and stock up on.

 While all masks offer some level of protection against viruses and radioactive particles when they are correctly worn, their effectiveness against chemical weapons can vary.
 (Learn more about the chemical weapon threat profile here.)

-None of the selected masks will help you breathe in an oxygen-depleted environment, like heavy smoke, confined space, underwater, etc. To handle those scenarios, your mask will need further modifications with a Self-Contained Breathing Apparatus (SCBA).
+None of the selected masks will help you breathe in an oxygen-depleted environment, like heavy smoke, confined spaces, underwater, etc. To handle those scenarios, your mask will need further modifications with a Self-Contained Breathing Apparatus (SCBA).

 Durability